abdelmalek-maskri/Recipes-app/README.md

 This Recipe App allows users to view, search, and create their own recipes.
 It includes several key features such as theming options (dark/light mode), real-time recipe searching, and the ability to add new recipes.
 The app has been built using React, React Router for navigation, and a context-based theme selector.

 Stay tuned for upcoming improvements, as I plan to integrate APIs and reinforce the app with AI functionality.
-The database is ready, but hasn't been published yet.
+The database is now powered by Firestore.

 **Live Demo**: You can check out the app live at [perfecto-recipes.netlify.app](https://perfecto-recipes.netlify.app)

 ## Features

 - **Recipe Listing**: Display a list of recipes in a grid format.